 Many people I’ve worked with had ankle, knee and/or back pain.
 Many of these problems come from the body’s center: the pelvis.
 If the pelvis is rotated more to one side than the other, or up higher on one side than the other it will affect the way you put pressure on the joints below the hips: as in your knees and ankles.

-If you follow my blog, you know I recommend the Vibram-5 Finger shoes because they separate the toes (allowing for natural shock absorption to occur in the feet between the metatarsals, or foot bones) and develop the muscles in your feet that help you balance and align your body.
+If you follow my blog, you know I often work out barefoot or wear barefoot style shoes because they separate the toes (allowing for natural shock absorption to occur in the feet between the metatarsals, or foot bones) and develop the muscles in your feet that help you balance and align your body.

 It’s much easier to tune into correct and even alignment when you’re barefoot… and I want you to take a minute right now to slip off your socks and shoes and take a walk down the hall in your bare feet.
 Watch and feel your feet and pay attention to how much weight you put on your heel and then your toes as you step forward.
 Also notice if you’re walking more on the outside or inside of both feet, or just one foot.